-I began serious writing in 2007, & was shocked by how difficult it was, & how transformative.
+I began serious writing in 2007, and was shocked by how difficult it was, and how transformative.

 To convey the experience, I once said hyperbolically to a friend: “I believe I could barely think before I began to write seriously”.
 As the words hung in the air, I had quite a shock, as I realized I really believed it.
 Taking writing seriously made me a different person.

 Early on, I asked a well-known science writer how many drafts he went through.
 He sighed, looked doleful, and replied “For the hard parts, sometimes 50 to 100.”
 I commiserated, but was secretly relieved: no, my process wasn’t irredeemably broken. (#)